apache/spark/docs/streaming-programming-guide.md

       return i1 + i2;
     }
   });
-wordCounts.print();     // Print a few of the counts to the console
+// Print the first ten elements of each RDD generated in this DStream to the console wordCounts.print()
 {% endhighlight %}

 The `words` DStream is further mapped (one-to-one transformation) to a DStream of `(word,